MissNODAG: Differentiable Cyclic Causal Graph Learning from Incomplete Data

-Intervention operations can be readily incorporated into \eqref{eq:sem-comb}.
+Intervention operations can be readily incorporated into \cref{eq:sem-comb}.
 In this work, we focus exclusively on surgical, or hard, interventions \citep{sprites, sem2}.
-Graphically, this corresponds to removing all incoming edges to the intervened variable.
-Following similar notational convention in \citep{llc, pmlr-v206-sethuraman23a}, we can decompose $X$ into disjoint sets, $X = X_\mathcal{I} \cup X_\mathcal{O}$, where $X_\mathcal{I}$ represents the set of intervened variables in an interventional experiment, and $X_\mathcal{O}$ represents the set of purely observed variables.
+Graphically, a hard intervention corresponds to removing all incoming edges to the intervened variable.
+Following similar notational convention in \citep{llc, pmlr-v206-sethuraman23a}, given a set of interventional targets $X_\si$, we can decompose $X$ into disjoint sets, $X = X_\mathcal{I} \cup X_\mathcal{O}$, where $X_\mathcal{I}$ represents the set of intervened variables in an interventional experiment, and $X_\mathcal{O}$ represents the set of purely observed variables.
+We denote the graph obtained after performing the interventions on $X_\si$ as $\tdo(X_\si)(\G)$.
 Let $\mathbf{D} \in \{0, 1\}^{K\times K}$ be a diagonal matrix where $D_{kk} = 1$ if $X_k \in X_\mathcal{O}$, and $0$ otherwise.
-Under this setting, the SEM in \eqref{eq:sem-comb} is now modified to:
+Under this setting, the SEM in \cref{eq:sem-comb} is now modified to:

 where $C$ denotes a vector of size $K$ representing intervention assignments for variables in $X$.
 Specifically, $C_k = X_k$ if $X_k \in X_\ic$, and $C_k = 0$ otherwise.
 Let $\epsilon_\mathcal{O}$ denote the exogenous noise terms corresponding to variables in $X_\mathcal{O}$.
 Let $p_{\epsilon_\mathcal{O}}(\epsilon_\mathcal{O})$ and ${p}_{X_\ic}(X_\ic)$ be the joint probability densities of $\epsilon_\mathcal{O}$ and $X_\ic$, respectively.
 We thus have,